itsfrank98/speaker_recognition_gmm_ubm/README.md

 A system that adopts GMM_UBM to recognize a speaker.
 Tested on imitations

 # Description
 This Python system implements a GMM_UBM approach to model its speakers.
-Its aim is to distinguish between a genuine speaker and an imitator of his voice.
+Its aim is to distinguish between a genuine speaker and an attacker who imitates his voice to fraud the system.
 It's tested on a dataset of italian voices that I created.
-The process is:
+The process consistes of the following steps:
 1. Preprocessing: The audios are downsampled to 8kHz, converted to wav in case they aren't in this format and chunked in pieces 20 seconds long
 2. Features extraction for both the model audios and the UBM audios
 3. UBM training.
-The UBM data was downloaded from this link --> https://voice.mozilla.org/it/datasets.
+The datas for the UBM training were downloaded from here --> https://voice.mozilla.org/it/datasets.
 I used the italian dataset, that contains more than 80k files.
-I reduced them to be less than 1000 or the training would have took a lot of time.
+I reduced them to be less than 1000 or the training phase would have took much more time (it took 2 hours with 803 files).
 The training of the UBM model was done using thr Google Colab notebook.
-4. Model training using MAP adaptation from the UBM
+4. Model training using MAP adaptation from the UBM.
 5. Testing: The testing consisted in three phases:
   1. In the first case, we assume that the system only knows the genuine speakers, and is tested only on the audios belonging to them.
   2. In the second case, we assume that the system knows both the genuine speakers and their imitator's normal voice.